-An API key is an authentication credential that can be used to access the Files.com REST API.
-This API can be used for integrating Files.com with your own applications, as well as other applications via our Zapier integration.
+An API key is an authentication credential that can be used with the Files.com API and SDKs.
+This API (and our SDKs) can be used for integrating Files.com with your own applications, as well as other applications via our Zapier integration.
 API keys are independent from one another, and are easily disposable.
 By generating unique API keys for each of your applications or servers, you can easily revoke them if needed without disrupting your other integrations.

 Files.com supports two types of API keys: Site-wide keys and User keys.
 Site-wide keys provide full access to the entire API, while user keys will provide access based on the permissions of the associated user.
 For example, the key of an administrator will provide full access to the entire API, while the key of a non-administrator will only provide access to files that the user can access, and no access to site administration functions in the API.

-You can manage your API Keys from the Files.com web interface by logging in as an administrator and navigating to Settings > API.
-(Note that you can also manage user API keys from the API itself.)
+You can manage your API Keys from the Files.com web interface by logging in as an administrator and navigating to Settings > API. (you can also manage API keys from the API itself.)

 Site-wide keys are generated from Settings > API.
 User keys are generated from Users > [username].

 - Click the API Keys setting on the left.